TacticalMetaphysics/Lisien/lisien/design.rst

 returned ``True``, then the action functions will run.
 Ordinarily, they will simply run whatever code you've written in them, on whatever Lisien entity you've given them, but some rules are too big for normal execution.
-If you find that a specific rule is taking too long to run, you can speed it up by setting the rule's ``big`` property to ``True``.
+If you find that a certain rule is taking too long to run, you can speed it up by setting the rule's ``big`` property to ``True``.
 In that case, the rules engine will replace the Lisien entity with a "facade," which presents the same interface, but records the changes made to it, instead of putting them straight into the world model.
 The changes will be applied to the world model only after all of the actions have run.
-Doing them all at once lets Lisien use a batch processing mode that's faster for big batches. ``big`` is a fact about the world, and your rule code may change it, though if the rule in question is currently running, it won't apply until the next turn.
+Doing them all at once lets Lisien use a batch processing mode that's faster for big batches.

+``big`` is a fact about the world, and your rule code may change it, though if the rule in question is currently running, it won't apply until the next turn.
 If you want that optimization on rare occasion, you can access it within rule code using the ``with engine.batch():`` context manager.

 ********
  Deltas